arcanefoam/egl-orientdb-gen/evl_templates.md

 # EClass2OrientImpl.egl

 This template generates an implementation of the Data Model interfaces using a delegator pattern.
 The delegate is the node class created by EClass2Vertex.egl.
 This template also provides alternative implementations for attributes and references with multiplicity values > 1.
 The main reason is that the OrientDB API uses Iterable<X> for multi-valued relations, so we need to turn this into a List<X> as defined by the metamodel API.

+# EPackage2OrientDbDAO.egl

+This template generates the Schema creation and the CRUD methods.
+For the Schema creation the template used the annotation information (e.g. to crate indices).
+Four CRUD methods are created for each ECLass:
+* create<X>(args...)
+* delete<X>(Vertex v)
+* update<X>(Vertex v)
+* get<X>ById(Object id)

+and if the EClass defines an index and additional get<X>ByIndex is created too.
+In this paricular implementation all the CRUD operations are atomic, this is, the operation gets the Graph reference, operates, optionally commits and then shutsdown the graph.
+This means that any class usinf the DAO will work with detached objects.
+For this reason, a *getManager()* method was generated in order to allow other classes to control the DB connection.

+# EcoreToOrientDB.egx

+This is the EGX program that invokes each of the EVL templates on the approiate metamodel element.
+Some global paramters are defined in this program (e.g. the base qualified package) for all EVL templates to share.